yangxdev/nextjs-dashboard/README.md

 **Disclaimer: the original name of the company has been anonymized, we'll call them "TC" from now on!**

 Welcome to my frontend challenge!
 This project will cover the main features and functionalities shown in the example design given by TC.
-The work has been done in the 'develop' branch of this repository, with clear commit titles and a proper development order, starting from project initialization with Next.js, to a setup of the main variables, and thus developing each component.
+The work has been previously done in the 'develop' branch of a private repository, with clear commit titles and a proper development order, starting from project initialization with Next.js, to a setup of the main variables, and thus developing each component.
 The work is then merged on the 'main' branch, ready to be tested and analyzed by others.
+The project has since been moved to a personal public repository, in the 'main' branch.

 ## Preview